 Basically, PV systems can be installed on any place where there is enough sunlight.
 It does not always have to be on a rooftop.
 But if you wish to use your roof, you should ideally choose the south facing roof side.
 When measuring the roof, also keep in mind the roof slope and any obstacles like skylights, trees, chimneys or neighboring houses, that could cast shadows on the PV system.
 With our solar calculator, you can make an initial calculation.
 In a second step, you can contact one of our Panasonic Solar Premium Installers with this information who will gladly come to you and make the exact measurements.

-On our website eu-solar.panasonic.net, we offer a tool that helps you to quickly find a PV installer in your area.
-He can provide you with a specific quote and help you to find the right solution for you.
+The easiest way would be to contact a Panasonic Solar Premium Installer.
+We offer a tool that helps you to quickly find a PV installer in your area.
+He can provide you with a specific quote and help you find the right solution for your home.

-Some regions, councils may provide financial support if you install a PV system.
-On top of that, for companies and enterprises, the DECC may have incentives of which you can benefit when installing PV.
+In some regions, councils may provide financial support if you install a PV system.
+On top of that, for companies and enterprises the DECC may have incentives of which you can benefit when installing PV.
 With regard to financing and even if solar PV is not eligible as technology for the Green Deal, some of the providers involved in the Green Deal do also offer “green financing”.
 Please contact the DECC for more information.
-And last but not least, do please contact your bank, since increasingly more banks offer specific financial products for carbonreducing technologies.
+And last but not least, contact your bank, as they increasingly offer specific financial products for carbonreducing technologies.

 Silicon is an important raw material for solar cells.
 In the manufacturing process, small discs of silicon, so called wafers, are cut off of silicon ingot.
 Panasonic uses high quality monocrystalline Wafer.
 To increase the yield of a Wafer, Panasonic uses a special technique, known as the HIT ® technology.
-HIT ® is the abbreviation for "Heterojunction with Intrinsic Thin Layer".
-This describes the special hybrid structure of the solar cell.
+"Heterojunction with Intrinsic Thin Layer" describes the special hybrid structure of the solar cell.
 The HIT ® solar cell is basically a "two-in-one system" with its high-quality monocrystalline Wafer (c-Si) embedded between two amorphous silicon layers (a-Si).
 This "sandwich" of the amorphous silicon layer is like a double barrier and leads to a lower energy loss compared to conventional solar cells.
-This is called the so-called recombination effect of HIT (R) solar cells.
+This is called the so-called recombination effect of HIT® solar cells.